The UEFA Squad Cost Rule explained: what the 70% cap means, how it is calculated and why clubs breach it

 Financial penalties for SCR breaches are set at the CFCB's discretion within the framework of the regulations.
 The June 2026 round illustrates the range: from Nottingham Forest's €2.5 million unconditional fine to Aston Villa's €22.5 million conditional fine.
 The conditional structure, under which a portion of the fine is suspended pending future compliance, is a feature specifically designed to incentivise improvement: a club that reduces its ratio in line with its projections does not pay the suspended element.

-Player registration restrictions apply when a breach is classified as significant, that is, when the squad cost ratio exceeds 90%.
+Player registration restrictions can apply when a breach is classified as significant under Annex L. A ratio above 90% is one route to a significant breach, but prior breach history can also make a breach significant.
 The restriction limits the number of players a club can register on List A for its UEFA competition.
-In practice, this constrains the club's ability to bring in new senior players during the transfer window preceding the relevant European competition campaign.

 For an overview of how the Squad Cost Rule sits within the broader UEFA Club Licensing and Financial Sustainability Regulations 2025, including ownership integrity obligations, see the Lagom Sports Compliance guide to the 2025 regulations.